RM-Sharma999/Store-Sales-Time-Series-Forecasting/README.md

 ---

 ## Forecasting
-Forecasts were generated for the test period using both Prophet models.
+Forecasts were generated for the test period using both Baseline and Advanced Prophet models.
 Below are sample future sales forecasts for the Beverages product family:

 ### Baseline Model
+The **Baseline Model** was able to capture the general trend and weekly seasonality but showed limitations in handling sudden drops and promotional effects.

 <img width="886" height="555" alt="image" src="https://github.com/user-attachments/assets/996ba821-5fc6-4b72-a5fe-1fb41e5be1f5" />

 ### Advanced Model
+The **Advanced Model** produced more accurate and stable forecasts by better incorporating promotions, store-specific patterns, and external factors.

 <img width="1034" height="547" alt="image" src="https://github.com/user-attachments/assets/86fafa2f-4df8-4d62-a8ee-63093326110c" />